mozzarellaV8/nyc-pigeons/README.md

 output: github_document
 ---

-### what this is
+### Basic Mapping in R with NYC Open Data

-"Mapping the pigeon complaints of New York City, 2010 - early 2016"
+_Mapping the pigeon complaints of New York City, 2010 - early 2016_

 This is a little side project from my class [Foundations of Data Science](https://www.springboard.com/workshops/data-science).
 It's done in R, to explore the spatial libraries and work with shapefiles, as well as publicly available data from New York City.

-example: Brooklyn:
+An example plot of Brooklyn - Pigeon Waste complaint coordinates in orange, and Pigeon Odor complaint coordinates in red.

 ![Brooklyn Pigeon Complain Coordinates](nyc311-Pigeons_files/figure-markdown_github/BK-1.png)

-### how this came about
+### How this came about~

 I came across a dataset in Jeremy Singer-Vine's [weekly email](https://tinyletter.com/data-is-plural), comprised of all reported rat sightings in New York City.
 Going further I found a _wealth of data_ on complaints made to various NYC agencies, all through the 311 Service Requests system.
 [NYC Open Data](https://nycopendata.socrata.com/data) is a beautiful thing.